 - 6. How does this doctrine work in personal injury cases?

-The made whole doctrine is designed to protect injured victims from their own insurance company coming after money the insurance company paid out on a claim under certain circumstances.
+The made whole doctrine is designed to protect you (an injury victim) from your own insurance company coming after money the insurance company paid out on a claim under certain circumstances.

 - an insurance company

-- seeking reimbursement from a victim of personal injury or property damage
+- seeking reimbursement from you (a victim of personal injury or property damage)

-- when the victim has not been fully compensated for his or her damages.1
+- when you have not been fully compensated for your damages.1

-This limits the insurer’s right to seek subrogation from a victim when that victim has not recovered his entire debt.
+This limits the insurer’s right to seek subrogation from you when you have not recovered your entire debt.